docandrew/SPARKx509/README.md

 is designed to fail very early if the certificate is not well-formed, and in so doing prevent a variety of attacks that can be performed on certificate parsing libraries.
 It is also designed to be easy to understand and verify using formal methods.
-The parser has been developed for SPARK "silver" verification with proven absence of runtime errors (AoRTE).
-The current development tree has open proof obligations in `X509.Names`; published release notes should reflect the exact proof status of the released revision.
+The parser is currently SPARK verified at the "silver" level with proven absence of runtime errors (AoRTE).

 ## Validation Testing